aforward9600/pokemonpalette/README.md

 - Shiny animations will play in safari zone now
 - Redid the title screen a bit
 - Fixed a minor error that caused exp all to calculate incorrectly
+- Mew can only be encountered after getting the pokedex diploma

 #New features & adjustments from last version: